We previously asked church leaders about the following situation:

 anything to include not only a paycheck, but housing and mealsjust like what the word meansanything.
 But if the internship is part of a schools educational program and the intern receives nothing of value from the church, the IRS doesnt consider the intern an employee.

 The Department of Labor, in making sure that labor laws are adhered to, pays special attention to minimum wage and overtime requirements.
-As part of its quest to protect workers, the DOL has established a six point test for interns.
-All six must be met for an intern to be exempted:
+As part of its quest to protect workers, the DOL established a six point test for interns.
+In January, 2018, the department published its new seven point test.
+They state that,

 In addition, the Labor Department has also said that as long as an interns service is for 3 months or less and any compensation they receive is less than twenty percent of the fair value of the services they provide, its valid to consider the intern as an unpaid volunteer.
 We plan to look at this a bit closer later, but for now lets just leave it standing on its face value.